akhileshpal-575/portfoliolandingpage/README.md

-simple landing page made by html style with css
+simple landing page made by html style with css and little bit of javascript